isabella232/re-frame-10x/README.md

 # re-frame-10x

+## ReactNative

+This fork is supposed to be used with React Native apps https://github.com/status-im/re-frame-10x/tree/v0.2.1-RN#react-native-setup

 `re-frame-10x` lets you instrument, and then inspect, the inner workings of a running `re-frame` application.
 It presents as a programmer's dashboard, delivering curated insight and illumination.

 It helps you find false assumptions faster.